 We work with our fellow local authorities in Local Authority Building Standards Scotland (LABSS) to enhance national delivery of Building Standards services throughout Scotland.
 Our service is the lead authority for LABSS Clyde Valley Consortium.
 The work is extensive with 3 monthly attendance at management meetings, general meetings, consortia meetings as well as contribution to working groups and technical forums.

-Glasgow City Council's Planning & Building Standards Service senior managers meet bi-annually with their counterparts from City of Edinburgh Council to discuss an agreed agenda covering areas of shared interest across both service functions.
+Glasgow's Planning & Building Standards Service senior managers meet bi-annually with their counterparts from Edinburgh City Council to discuss an agreed agenda covering areas of shared interest across both service functions.

 Resourcing, Workforce and Succession Planning